 George Venables is an Of Counsel in the London office of Gibson Dunn and is a member of the Mergers and Acquisitions, Energy and Infrastructure and Oil and Gas Practice Groups.

-George has a broad corporate practice advising on the full spectrum of commercial transactions, with a focus on the energy and infrastructure sectors, including relating to upstream, midstream and downstream oil and gas, power, energy infrastructure and renewables and energy transition infrastructure.
-He has extensive experience advising a range of clients on the full spectrum of mergers and acquisitions, disposals, restructurings, project development, and joint ventures both in the UK and internationally.
+George has a broad corporate practice advising on complex commercial transactions, with a focus on the energy and infrastructure sectors.
+His experience spans upstream, midstream and downstream oil and gas, power and renewables and energy infrastructure.
+He has advised a range of clients on the full spectrum of mergers and acquisitions, project development, and joint ventures both in the UK and internationally.

 Selected experience*: